 About Tom Metzger

-Metzger, one of the early pioneers of using cable television to promote his message, has long described himself as an anti-corporate leftist, despite his neo-Nazi views, and has worked to cultivate workers and labor unions.
-Since WAR was bankrupted by a 1990 Southern Poverty Law Center civil suit over the murder of Mulugeta Seraw, a Black college student and father.
+Metzger, a neo-Nazi, was one of the early pioneers of using cable television to promote his message.
+WAR was bankrupted by a 1990 Southern Poverty Law Center civil lawsuit over the murder of Mulugeta Seraw, a Black college student and father.
 In the 1980s, Metzger served as a kind of ideologue and godfather figure for the racist skinhead scene.
 He was one of the first white-power leaders to recognize the significance of hate music and concerts as tools and forums for recruiting young persons into the white-power movement.

-Metzger was jailed in 1991 for 45 days of a six-month sentence (he was released early to attend to his dying wife) in Los Angeles County for unlawful assembly after attending a cross burning in 1982.
-He and his son, John, were jailed for five days in Toronto, Ontario, in 1992 for violating Canada's immigration laws by entering the country "to promote race hatred."
-In 2009, Metzger's home was searched in connection with the arrest of two brothers accused of carrying out a mail bomb attack in Arizona that injured the city of Scottsdale’s diversity director.
+Metzger served 46 days of a six-month sentence in 1992 in Los Angeles County for unlawful assembly after attending a cross burning in 1983.
+He was released early to attend to his dying wife.
+He and his son, John, were jailed for five days in Toronto, Ontario, in 1992 for violating Canada's immigration laws by entering the country “to promote race hatred.”
+In 2009, Metzger’s home was searched in connection with the arrest of two brothers accused of carrying out a mail bomb attack in Arizona that injured the city of Scottsdale’s diversity director.

 In His Own Words

 “The right wing is dead.
 The Marxists are dead.
 It’s a white revolution.”

 – 1989 speech at “Aryan Woodstock” white power concert

 “We will put blood on the streets like you’ve never seen.
 And advocate more violence than both world wars put together.”

 “My total concern is with the survival of the white European people in North America.”